IT - Network Specialist

-Network specialists create and maintain computer systems essential for day-to-day business operations, ensuring network security and connectivity throughout an organization.
-Learn about installation and troubleshooting of network operating systems, cabling, Cisco routers and switches, and wireless and other LAN/WAN technologies.
-Gain preparation for taking certification exams in select areas within the program.
+Network specialists create and maintain computer systems essential for day-to-day business operations, ensuring network security and connectivity.
+Install and troubleshoot network and client operating systems, configure routers and switches, and manage remote clients and devices.
+Explore cloud security, cost and core services, and understand and implement virtualization in an enterprise.

 How Long It Will Take

 Depending on course load, full-time students could complete this program in two years.

 You can begin this program in the summer, fall or spring semester.

 This is offered on campus in a traditional classroom/lab setting.
 Evening completion options are available.

 - Leverage current industry-standard tools including Microsoft Server, AWS Cloud, VMware vSphere virtualization, Cisco routers and switches with IOS, Linux OS Server and wireless equipment.

 - Complete real-world business challenges in state-of-the-art labs that use the latest Cisco routers and switches and other current business-class hardware and software.